wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ### Step 2: Create the Ingestion Policy Alert (If you set a PPS limit)
 The steps for creating an ingestion policy alert are similar to the steps for [creating a general alert](alerts_manage.html#create-alert-tutorial).

-1. In the **Conditions** panel, configure thresholds and severities.
+1. In the **Conditions** panel, configure the thresholds and severities.
    1. Select the alert condition operator.
 You can alert when the usage is greater than or less than a specified threshold.
    2. Specify a threshold percentage of the PPS limit for at least one severity and click **Next**.